-Why go: With designers who worked on attractions for Disney behind dozens of its rides, Aqualand is among the most impressive waterparks in Europe.
+We had to put this at the top of our list of Corfu activities – because what kid doesn’t fall head-over-heels for a good waterpark?!
+With designers who worked on attractions for Disney behind dozens of its rides, Aqualand is among the most impressive waterparks in Europe.
 You’ll find the huge site, which is set in 75 square kilometres of shady forest, right at the heart of Corfu.
 It’s the perfect place to cool off when the temperatures skyrocket, with a total of 36 waterslides and 15 adventure pools.
-There is a lazy river, wave pool and black hole, plus family rafting, kayaking and multi-lane racers.
+There’s a lazy river, wave pool and black hole, plus family rafting, kayaking and multi-lane racers.
 Little ones have a pair of very shallow pools packed with waterfalls, fountains and miniature rides, while older thrill seekers can test their nerve in the ‘extreme zone’, where you’ll find high-speed rides with sharp twists, spins and near-vertical freefalls – one of which is a stomach-jolting 24 metres high.

 2. Take a scenic horse trek with Trailriders